The characteristic polysaccharide in brown algae and other marine organisms is called fucoidan

 Fucoidan might achieve the observed beneficial outcome by interfering with fat metabolism, plausibly by accelerating it.

-Fucoidan is therefore a very exciting biomolecule with many beneficial traits, and with virtually no side effects.
+Brown algae polysaccharide is therefore a very exciting biomolecule with many beneficial traits, and with virtually no side effects.
 Its ability to mobilize stem cells is expected to be further enhanced by additional natural substances.
-If you would like to read another article in this topic, click on one of our previous posts:
+If you would like to read another article on this topic, click on one of our previous posts:

 The scientific experiments in the post can be found in the following articles.